iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 ## What Is The Master Server Framework

-It's a framework that helps you write backend servers for your games, with ease, without having to worry about third-party services.
+It's a framework that helps you write backend servers for your games, with ease, within unity, without having to worry about third-party services.
 It contains boilerplate code for user authentication, dynamic / automatically synchronized player profiles, and highly scalable architecture.

-## What Can You Do With It

-#### Perfect for room-based games: (think standard shooter game with item shops, matchmakers and etc)
-This asset is perfect for you.
-Master-Spawner-Game architecture will allow you to have rooms functionality out of the box.
-You won't need to worry about saving player meta stats (such as experience, kills, etc.) and synchronizing it between servers - it can be done automatically, with **Player Profiles module**.

-#### Using Master Server Alone
-You can use the master server alone

-#### Perfect For Any Kind of Server
+At the time of writing, included modules are:
+* **Authentication module** - manages user registration / logging in
+* **Profiles module** - build your player profiles without having to worry about database structures or synchronizing profiles between servers.
+* **Game Servers module** - allows to register game servers to master server, so that they can be found by players, or used to create matchmakers.
+Game servers can access player profiles and update them (give exp on kill, etc.)
+* **Spawner Servers module** - allows to spawn game servers on users request (user created game rooms).
+Spawned servers will have full authority - users don't need to act as hosts, which allows even **Browser and mobile users** to create game rooms - no need for relay servers or NAT punch-through.

+## Networking API

+It's a layer of abstraction on top of networking technologies / protocols, that simplifies communication between servers and clients.

-**Networking API** allows you to easily start any number of socket servers (think "Photon Server", just **without monthly subscriptions, CCU limits and with Linux support**), which you can use to create any kind of server you want - chat
+It allows you to easily start any number of socket servers (think "[Photon Server](https://www.photonengine.com/en/OnPremise)", just **without monthly subscriptions, CCU limits and with Linux support**), which you can use to create any kind of server you want.

 ## Before You Buy

 **Framework Doesn't Do "Game Server Networking"**

-There are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt, etc. ).
+The reason for this is simple - there are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt, etc. ).

 :fire: This asset officialy supports **uNET** only (because it's free and officialy supported by Unity developers), but it doesn't mean you can't use anything else.

-If you're using something else, you will need to write your own **Connector** and `IGameServer` implementation, which is quite easy.
-Here's more info on  the subject: TODO

 ## Focus Points Of The Framework